secretfader/secretfader/README.md

 I'm a technical director, educator, conference speaker, and event organizer currently living near Denver, Colorado.
 I work with Rust, Substrate, TypeScript, Elixir, JavaScript, GraphQL, Kubernetes, Ethereum, private blockchain frameworks, and a whole host of other tools to build reliable, elegant software and products that users love.
-I am currently serving as Director of Information Security and DevOps at @NodleCode.
+I am currently serving as Director of Information Security and DevOps at [Nodle](https://github.com/NodleCode), the distributed, low-power RF network powered by Polkadot.

 ### Professional Interests :briefcase: